Canon SX50 vs Olympus E-PL2

 |17.||Panasonic FZ150||Y||stereo / -||-||-||mini||2.0||-||-||-|

-Both the SX50 and the E-PL2 have been discontinued, but can regularly be found used on eBay.
+Both the SX50 and the E-PL2 have been discontinued, but can regularly be found used on ebay.
 The E-PL2 was replaced by the Olympus E-PL3, while the SX50 was followed by the Canon SX60.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the SX50 and E-PL2 can be found, respectively, in the Canon SX50 Manual (free pdf) or the online Olympus E-PL2 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon SX50 and the Olympus E-PL2?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.